Marcoshenrich/kelpscape/README.md

     }
 ```

 When mating, fish will temporarily stop in place and trigger a heart animation (because they are in love).
 A timeout is triggered to reactivate fish movement and spawn the fish eggs using the Logic.spawnDenizen() factory method.
+The timeout's id is stored so that it can be cleared if the denizen dies before it triggers.

 ``` javascript
     //Fish.mate()